PETra: A Multilingual Corpus of Pragmatic Explicitation in Translation: Corpus Construction and Annotation Framework

-$~$\\ The final resource consists of instances extracted by null-alignment extraction \texttt{EXTR}, plus further instances found during active learning and instances detected by the final classifier \texttt{CLF}.
+The final resource consists of instances extracted by null-alignment extraction \texttt{EXTR}, plus further instances found during active learning and instances detected by the final classifier \texttt{CLF}.

-Table~\ref{tab:corpus_stats} summarizes the quantitative profile of the PragExTra corpus\footnote{Although more named-entity instances are extracted in Europarl, they are closely tied to the source text, often reflecting simple expansions or stylistic rephrasings.
-In contrast, TED translations exhibit more context-driven adaptation, with explicitations that provide additional background, explanations, or cultural information for the target audience.} The corpus covers ten typologically diverse languages and includes both high-resource (e.g., English--German) and medium-resource pairs (e.g., English--Portuguese, English--Arabic), enabling cross-linguistic evaluation of explicitation behavior.
-6\% of the sentence pairs (2,6\% for TED, 42\% for Europarl\footnote{for TED on DE, ES, IT, PT, FR, NL, EL, SV, HE, AR and for Europarl on DE, ES, IT, PT, FR}) were extracted by \texttt{EXTR}.
+\autoref{tab:corpus_stats} summarizes the quantitative profile of the PETra corpus\footnote{Although more named-entity instances are extracted in Europarl, they are closely tied to the source text, often reflecting simple expansions or stylistic rephrasings.
+In contrast, TED translations exhibit more context-driven adaptation, with explicitations that provide additional background, explanations, or cultural information for the target audience.}.
+The corpus covers 12 typologically diverse languages and includes both high-resource (e.g., English--German) and medium-resource pairs (e.g., English--Portuguese, English--Arabic), enabling cross-linguistic evaluation of explicitation behavior.
+Of all candidate sentence pairs, 6\% (2.6\% for TED, 42\% for Europarl\footnote{for TED on DE, ES, IT, PT, FR, NL, EL, SV, HE, AR, FA, TH and for Europarl on DE, ES, IT, PT, FR}) were extracted by \texttt{EXTR}.
 3\% of the sentence pairs (2.5\% for TED, 7.7\% for Europarl) were classified as containing cultural explicitation by \texttt{CLF}.
-Approximately 2,700 instances were manually labeled across the full dataset.
+Approximately 3,000 instances were manually labeled across the full dataset.

-The type of explicitations vary across languages and domains.
+The types of explicitations vary across languages and domains.
 While on Europarl many explicitations concern specifications and hypernym additions to entities, TED shows a broader range, including linguistic explanations, descriptions and explanations of words and introduction of additional background information.
-German and Spanish are very heavy on direct system transfers, while Hebrew and Arabic for example prefer descriptions and translations of entities and concepts.
+German and Spanish show a strong prevalence of system transfers, while Hebrew and Arabic for example prefer descriptions and translations of entities and concepts.